postcodeservice/postcode-magento1/README.md

 4. Merge (don't overwrite!) the contents of the ZIP file into your Magento root folder.
 5. Clear your Magento cache and relogin to your backend.

-For questions about the installation of our extension please contact us by calling 020-21 81 000 or send an e-mail to support@postcodeservice.nl

 ### Configuration
 To get our extension to work you'll have to provide your Client ID and Secure Code.
 You can do this by opening up the Configuration page under the System tab.